utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Merge Request: The development phase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have planned out your issue to a sufficient extent (*you* decide what that means) and want to start working on an issue, click on the "Create merge request" button you find in the issue.
 This will redirect you automatically to a new page with your merge request.
-Further, this will create a new branch which departs from the master branch.
+Further, this will create a new branch that departs from the master branch.
 If you do not remember, what this means, look it up above. 😉

-There are two things you should do before you start actually writing code:
+There are two things you should do before you start writing code:

 #.
-   Provide information about what you want to actually implement.
-For this, click on the ``Edit`` button in the top right hand corner of the page.
+   Provide information about what you want to implement.
+For this, click on the ``Edit`` button in the top right-hand corner of the page.
 As for the issue, you can also ``Choose a template``.
 Choose the ``Model-MR`` and fill in what you can already fill in.
 You should update this description alongside your work on the merge request, the latest when you are nearing the merge.

 #.
    Your local machine still does not know that there is a new branch and, of course, is also not yet on this new branch.
 To change this search the ``checkout branch`` button and follow only the first two commands of it.
 Now, you should be on the right branch.
 You can check it by typing ``git status`` and make sure the first line of the output tells you that you are on your newly created branch.